Yunmi0310/Project/MNIST/README.md

-1. MNIST applied CNN architecture
+1. What is CNN architecture

-2. what is CNN architecture
+2. MNIST applied CNN architecture

 3. Image detection - in porgress